-- Students must have a signed pass in order to leave the cafeteria - Students may sit wherever they wish within the area assigned. - Students may not table-hop. - Students are responsible for cleaning the table and the surrounding floor area. - No throwing of food and/or any other object. - Parents may only drop off individual lunches for their child
+- Students must have a signed pass in order to leave their assigned lunch area. - Students will be assigned seats in their grade area. - Students may not table-hop. - Students are responsible for cleaning the table and surrounding floor area. - No throwing of food and/or any other object. - Parents may only drop off individual lunches for their child.